askrepps/genetic-witness-solver/README.md

 ## Usage
 To run the program, simply run `build/genWitnessSolver <puzzle file>` where `<puzzle file>` is the path to a text file containing the puzzle description

+A run.sh script is also included so that you can quickly compile the program and run through some sample puzzle test cases.

 ## Puzzle File Format
 A puzzle file is a text file with the following contents:
 1. A line containing the width of the puzzle (the number of points per row)